openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

    operand

-The classes ``Byte``, ``Short``, ``Int``, and ``Long`` also predefine other constructors, methods and constants that are part of the |LANG| standard library (see :ref:`Standard Library`).
+The classes ``Byte``, ``Short``, ``Int``, and ``Long`` also predefine other constructors, methods, and constants that are parts of the |LANG| standard library (see :ref:`Standard Library`).

-If one operand is not ``long``, then the numeric promotion (see :ref:`Predefined Numeric Types Conversions`) must be used first to widen it to type ``long``.
+If one operand is not ``long``, then the numeric promotion (see :ref:`Primitive Types Conversions`) must be used first to widen it to type ``long``.

 If no operand is of type ``long``, then: